Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care Units: Results

+Across sites, $B_{\text{average}}$ remains close to historical values.
+For Sites 1, 3, 4, and 5, projected medians under $B_{0.05}$ and $B_{0.01}$ align with historical estimates and show narrow IQRs, indicating stability in recent arrival and LOS patterns.
+For Site 2, projected risk-constrained capacities are slightly lower, as estimates in Table~\ref{tab:bed_estimates_vs_actual} were driven by joint peaks in admissions and LOS.
+However, the projection in the retrospective validation exercise anchors admissions to recent conditions and resamples within-year patterns, which reduces the influence of extreme historical periods.
+Overall, the results show that the approach preserves the scale and cross-site ordering of historical bed requirements, while yielding estimates that reflect more recent structural conditions and realistic variability through resampling.

-The results highlight several patterns.
-First, $B_{0.05}$ and $B_{0.01}$ consistently exceed $B_{\text{average}}$, which reflects the additional number of beds required to ensure that the probability of overflow remains below 5\% or 1\%.
-For example, at Site 1 the median $B_{0.05}$ in 2030 is 26 beds, compared to 21 under $B_{\text{average}}$, and the median $B_{0.01}$ rises further to 31 beds.
-Across all five sites, the increased number of beds relative to $B_{\text{average}}$ is between 4 to 6 beds for $B_{0.05}$ and between 10-12 beds for $B_{0.01}$.
-This shows how progressively tighter risk thresholds translate into higher capacity targets.
-We also observe that $B_{\max}$ exceeds $B_{\text{average}}$ at every site, with median values generally close to those of $B_{0.01}$.
-At Sites~1, 3, 4, and 5, $B_{\max}$ lies one bed below the median $B_{0.01}$, while at Site~2 it is slightly higher.
-The reason is that while $B_{\max}$ is a peak-based strategy, situations with many high-occupancy days can yield a higher average overflow probability than scenarios with only a few extreme peaks.
-In such cases, $B_{0.01}$ can exceed $B_{\max}$.
+Table~\ref{tab:projection2030} reports projected beds required in 2030 under each strategy.
+The results show that $B_{0.05}$ and $B_{0.01}$ consistently exceed $B_{\text{average}}$, reflecting additional beds needed to keep overflow probability low.
+For example, at Site 1 the median $B_{0.05}$ is 26 beds versus 21 under $B_{\text{average}}$, and the median $B_{0.01}$ increases to 31.
+Across sites, the median increase relative to $B_{\text{average}}$ ranges from 4–6 beds for $B_{0.05}$ and 8–13 beds for $B_{0.01}$.
+This illustrates how progressively tighter risk thresholds translate into higher capacity targets.

-The dispersion across scenarios provides further insight into the robustness of these projections.
-The magnitude of this spread is site dependent.
-Larger sites such as Site~2 exhibit the widest interquartile ranges (up to 7 beds) and standard deviations (up to 5 beds), while smaller sites, such as Site~5, show tighter interquartile ranges (up to 4 beds) and standard deviations (up to 2 beds).
-Within each site, variability tends to generally increase from $B_{0.05}$ to $B_{0.01}$ and $B_{\max}$, which reflects the greater sensitivity of more conservative planning rules to fluctuations in daily demand profiles.
+The dispersion across scenarios provides further insight into projection robustness and it varies by site.
+Larger sites such as Site~2 exhibit wider interquartile ranges (up to 7 beds) and standard deviations (up to 5 beds), whereas smaller sites such as Site~5 show tighter interquartile ranges (up to 2 beds) and standard deviations (up to 1 bed).
+Within each site, variability generally increases from $B_{0.05}$ to $B_{0.01}$, which reflects the greater sensitivity of conservative planning rules to daily demand fluctuations.